sysanchez/maven-roasters-sales-analysis/README.md

 Based on the key insights identified, the following recommendations are proposed.

-***Boost Sales Consistency with Seasonal Strategies***

-To keep sales growing and avoid seasonal dips like February, Maven Roasters could run limited-time promotions or special events to attract more customers.
-Adjusting marketing strategies based on each location’s traffic patterns might also help smooth out slower months.
+***Boost total revenue by addressing the February dip & maximizing growth from April to June (All Stores)***

+- To minimize the February slowdown across all stores, launch a mid-winter promotion such as "Warm Up February" discounts on seasonal drinks and pastries, introduce a limited-time winter menu featuring specialty hot chocolates and comfort pastries, and offer a loyalty incentive like bonus points for February purchases to encourage repeat visits.
+- To capitalize on Spring Growth from April to June across all stores, introduce a Spring/Summer drink lineup featuring iced coffee specials and refreshing tea blends and promote bundle deals such as the “Morning Boost” combo of coffee and pastry at a discount.

-***Maximize Weekday Sales and Boost Weekend Traffic***
+***Maximize Weekday Sales and Boost Weekend Traffic (All Stores)***

-To make the most of peak weekday traffic, Maven Roasters could offer targeted promotions or loyalty incentives on these high-traffic days to boost sales further.
-Additionally, exploring ways to drive more weekend transactions—such as special weekend-exclusive menu items or discounts—could help balance sales across the week.
+- To make the most of peak weekday traffic, Maven Roasters could offer targeted promotions or loyalty incentives on these high-traffic days to boost sales further.
+- To boost weekend sales, run weekend promotions (e.g., "Buy 1, Get 1 Free" on slow-moving items like packaged chocolate), offer exclusive weekend-only drinks or bundles to attract customers or partner with local businesses for weekend collaborations (e.g., pastry pairings from a local bakery).

-***Optimize Store Hours and Promotions for Peak and Slow Periods***
+***Optimize Store Hours and Promotions for Peak and Slow Periods (Store-specific adjustments)***

-To maximize sales, Maven Roasters could introduce morning promotions or loyalty incentives to encourage repeat visits during peak hours.
-Since transactions drop off in the afternoon and evening, offering targeted discounts or new product options later in the day may help attract more customers during slower periods.
-For the hours with minimal to no activity, adjusting store hours to better align with customer demand or exploring alternative revenue streams, such as online orders or special evening events, could help optimize operations.
+- Astoria: Focus on improving efficiency during the busy 9-10 AM window with faster checkout and prioritizing mobile orders.
+Encourage midday traffic with "Afternoon Specials" discounts between 1-3 PM and interactive events or product demos around 2 PM.
+Engage the local community by offering exclusive deals for students and nearby businesses during slower afternoon hours.

+- Hell's Kitchen: Optimize morning operations with faster checkout and mobile order priority from 9-10 AM.
+Draw in evening customers with "8 PM Happy Hour" discounts or "Last-Minute Shopper" deals, and host engaging pop-up events or live music to create a lively atmosphere.
+Collaborate with nearby dining spots to offer paired discounts for customers heading home from work or dinner.

+- Lower Manhattan: Maximize commuter sales with extended morning promotions from 6-10 AM.
+Attract post-work shoppers with "Twilight Discounts" from 5-7 PM, and address low late-evening sales by considering earlier closing hours.
+Strengthen partnerships with local businesses for joint promotions, such as discounts on coffee or snacks during quieter hours.

 ***Focus on Bestsellers and Improve Low-Demand Items***